Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 If during pregnancy

-Bartholinitis is dangerous during pregnancy as follows:
+Bartholinitis is dangerous during pregnancy in the following ways:

 • intrauterine infection of the baby– this provokes a threat, interruption, leakage of amniotic fluid, premature birth;